RahulBhattacharya1/RahulBhattacharya1.github.io/_posts/2025-04-30-ai-titanic-survival-predictor.md

 ---

-## Few more Reflections

-I learned that helpers are not minor details.
-They are structural anchors.
-Encoding preserves schema alignment.
-DataFrame construction ensures consistency.
-Button checks prevent premature predictions.
-Every line matters.
-I also learned that reproducibility saves time. requirements.txt prevents endless debugging.
-Deployment amplified my respect for details.
-I realized that trust is built not only by accuracy but by clarity.
-Usability is as important as algorithms.

----

 ## Ethical Considerations

 Deploying predictive models carries responsibility.
 Titanic survival is historical, but modern equivalents may impact lives.
 Bias in training data can propagate into predictions.
 Transparency is required.
 Users should know the limitations.
 Accountability is important.
 Ethical deployment means honesty about accuracy, fairness, and scope.
 Even small apps require responsibility.